 Amazon thought of the same as we discussed and developed ALEXA in November 2014.
-Alexa is nothing but a digital assistant providing companionship for the people who are feeling lonely and is trying to get them out of that solitude.
-It can be available in English and German.
-People can use it for playing music; check the weather and many more purposes.
+Alexa is a digital assistant providing companionship for the people who are feeling lonely and are trying to get them out of that solitude.
+It can be availed in English and German.
+People can use it for playing music, check the weather and many more purposes.

 |Recommended for you|

 |AI personal assistant, Nimblr, integrates with Amazon Alexa to provide better services to users|